getsentry/sentry-docs/src/collections/_documentation/data-management/advanced-datascrubbing.md

 - _US social security numbers_: 9-digit social security numbers for the USA.
 - _Usernames in filepaths_: For example `myuser` in `/Users/myuser/file.txt`, `C:/Users/myuser/file.txt`, `C:/Documents and Settings/myuser/file.txt`, `/home/myuser/file.txt`, ...
 - _MAC Addresses_
 - _Anything_: Matches any value.
-This is useful if you want to remove a certain JSON key by path using [_Selectors_](#selectors) regardless of the value.
+This is useful if you want to remove a certain JSON key by path using [_Sources_](#sources) regardless of the value.

 {% capture __alert_content -%}

 Sentry does not know if a local variable that looks like a credit card number actually is one.
-As such, you need to expect not only false-positives but also false-negatives. [_Selectors_](#selectors) can help you in limiting the scope in which your rule runs.
+As such, you need to expect not only false-positives but also false-negatives. [_Sources_](#sources) can help you in limiting the scope in which your rule runs.

 {%- endcapture -%}
 {%- include components/alert.html